 Damage Waiver Insurance (nonrefundable)

-This is a non-refundable, $30/day insurance (not to exceed $300) that protects the charterer against losses and/or damages that exceed the Damage Deposit amount held.
+This is a non-refundable, $30/day insurance that protects the charterer against losses and/or damages that exceed the Damage Deposit amount held.
 The yacht’s hull insurance deductible is typically much more than the Damage Deposit held and the Damage Waiver Insurance protects the charterer against this gap in liability.

 - Your deposit will be applied to another date to charter the current season or to the next charter season on the same boat.

 - If you do not exercise your charter that same season or the end of the next season, your deposit and/or balance will be forfeited.